xemwebe/gurufocus_api/README.md

 # GuruFocus API

 This project provides a set of functions to receive data from the the guru focus website via the [GuruFocus API](https://www.gurufocus.com/api.php).
-This project is licenses oder Apache 2.0 or MIT license (see files LICENSE-Apache2.0 and LICENSE-MIT).
+This project is licensed under Apache 2.0 or MIT license (see files LICENSE-Apache2.0 and LICENSE-MIT).

 # Usage
 Please note that you need at least a premium account to use this API.
 There a couple of